 - Thabo Moshiliwa, 40, and 62-year-old Simon Bohale were the first two people to have the surgery

-- Prof Tshifularo revealed the surgery is a long-lasting solution to hearing loss and it is a more affordable procedure
+- According to Prof Tshifularo, the surgery is a long-lasting solution to hearing loss and it is a more affordable procedure

-Prof Tshifularo, who is the Head of the Department of Otorhinolaryngology at University of Pretoria also known as Tuks, was the brains behind the breakthrough surgical procedure.
+Prof Tshifularo, who is the head of the Department of Otorhinolaryngology at the University of Pretoria also known as Tuks, was the brain behind the breakthrough surgical procedure.

 The Citizen reported that the procedure is a long-term solution to conductive hearing loss.
-Making it even more impressive, the surgery can be done on anyone, from adults to babies.
+Making it even more impressive, the surgery can be done on adult and children.

-The surgery was performed at the Steve Biko Academic Hospital on Wednesday.
-Legit.ng gathered Thabo Moshiliwa, 40, was the world's first recipient of the 3D-printed middle ear bone.
+Forty-year-old Thabo Moshiliwa is the world's first recipient of the 3D-printed middle ear bone.

-Prof Tshifularo added the implant works in the same manner as a hip replacement - a procedure which he credited as his inspiration.
-“By replacing only the ossicles that aren’t functioning properly, the procedure carries significantly less risk than known prostheses and their associated surgical procedures," he said.
+Prof Tshifularo added that the implant works in the same manner as a hip replacement - a procedure which he credited as his inspiration.

-Some social media users were impressed with the procedure and they took to social media to honour Prof Tshifularo and his team.
+Some social media users were impressed with the procedure and they commended Prof Tshifularo and his team.